|SSM Cardinal Glennon Children's Medical Center|

 If nits are yellow, tan, or brown, it means the lice haven't hatched yet.
 If the nits are white or clear, the lice have hatched and just the egg remains.
 Lice eggs hatch within 1 to 2 weeks after they're laid.

-In addition to seeing nits or lice on the head, itching — or the feeling of something moving around on the scalp — is another clue that you might have lice.
-Like mosquito bites, the itching is a reaction to the saliva of lice.
+Besides seeing nits or lice on the head, itching — or the feeling of something moving around on the scalp — is another clue that you might have lice.
+Like mosquito bites, the itching is a reaction to the saliva of the insect.
 Some people with lice also get a rash of small red bumps from scratching.

 How They Spread